-Now if having an orgasm in response to the way someone looks at you sounds strange, get this: A recent study published in the International Journal of Sexual Health studied 687 self-reported cases of nonsexual orgasms, with triggers including exercise, breastfeeding, riding in vehicles, listening to certain kinds of music, getting tattooed, childbirth, defecating, and more.
+Now, if having an orgasm in response to the way someone looks at you sounds strange, get this: A 2018 study published in the International Journal of Sexual Health studied 687 self-reported cases of nonsexual orgasms, with triggers including exercise, breastfeeding, riding in vehicles, listening to certain kinds of music, getting tattooed, childbirth, defecating, and more.
 The researchers also cited some cases documented by scientists in the past, including orgasms induced by stimulating one's knees, by using one’s imagination without any physical touch at all, or even by mundane activities like brushing your teeth.
 Yes, really.

 The cases were gathered from comments anonymously left under a post on a community art site called PostSecret.
 According to the paper, a user described having an orgasm during a workout, which prompted nearly a thousand others to chime in with similarly nongenital and/or nonsexual orgasm experiences of their own.
 Some of the most unexpected anecdotes:

 - "Every time the flight I'm on takes off.
 Or if I'm outside the airport and I can hear a flight take off.
 Both will do it."

 - "I also ride a motorcycle and 1,800 rpms on my current bike is perfect for orgasming at long stoplights.
 Perk of being a female biker."